Should I Care? #3 “Mobilegeddon” – Google’s Mobile Algorithm

 So, should you care?

-We at RoundTable think you should care of if any of the following apply to your organization:
+We at RoundTable think you should care of if is it illegal to buy finasteride online any of the following apply to your organization:

 - Is your site not optimized for mobile?
 (Keep in mind that Google’s definition of a mobile-friendly site is a site that reflows and is readable on a smaller screen.)
 Take the test here.

 - Is a significant portion (let’s say 20% or more) of your overall web traffic coming to your site via a search on a mobile device?

 - Are you competing for search rankings with other organizations or companies whose sites are optimized for mobile?